Napaleofú: Club Defensores de Napaleofú

 It began its activities in 1922 under the name of Club Defensores de Napaleofú.
 Between 1925 and 1927 it was closed.
 In 1930 it was reopened managed by a commission headed by Eduardo Varela who since 1928 was dedicated to the subject.

 Currently the main sport is football, but it also develops social and cultural activities.
 These activities take place in the headquarters built in 1960, which replaced an old one built with sheet metal.
 In 1984 a place for board meetings or small social gatherings was added.

 In soccer it is a member of the "Liga Agraria Amateur".
 In its beginnings and until 1969 it was a member of the "Liga Regional Agraria".
 Until 1979 it was a member of the "Liga Tandilense" of this sport, becoming champion in its first participation.
 During the year 1979 it was retired, re-entering in 1979 in the second division.
 In 1982 it retired and in 1992 it became affiliated to the Liga Amateur and formed a subcommittee in charge of the subject.
 The club's economy is based on the sale of raffles and donations and the percentage of ticket sales provided by the League.
-The installation of a snack bar on the club premises is currently being planned.